WICG/local-peer-to-peer/EXPLAINER.md

 ### UC2: Multiple Users and Devices

 - In-App Sharing, quickly share group photos or videos with friends without relying on cloud services
-- Run 2 players web game on two mobile phones, sync messages for two players instantly
+- Run a 2 players web game on two mobile phones, synching messages between two players instantly
 - Ephemeral groups support: Share files to a group with a single “push” vs. sending to each friend one at a time

 ![Game 2](./images/n4.svg)